Bioconductor/bioc_git_transition/doc/scenario-4-push-to-release-branch.md

    git fetch upstream
    ```

-1. Checkout the branch.
+1. Checkout the release branch.
 If the branch was not previously available on your local machine, use:

     ```
     git checkout -b RELEASE_3_5 upstream/RELEASE_3_5